JBTitan296/Ultrakill-Minimap/README.md

 # ULTRAKILL Minimap & Enemy Tracker

-A specialized BepInEx plugin for **ULTRAKILL** that provides a real-time minimap and an enemy highlighting system to help you track targets during intense combat.
+A specialized BepInEx plugin for **ULTRAKILL** that provides a real-time minimap system to help you track targets during intense combat.

 ---